jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `factor` attribute of the `simple` `load-provider` resource of the `proxy` resource of the `modcluster` subsystem
 Can you get the factor attribute of the mySimple simple myLoadProvider load-provider resource of the myProxy proxy resource of the modcluster subsystem ?
 Can you get the factor attribute of the mySimple simple myLoadProvider load provider resource of the myProxy proxy resource of the modcluster subsystem ?
+## syntax of the operation to get the `discovery` subsystem
+Can you get the discovery subsystem?
+Can you get the discovery?
+Can you retrieve all the attributes of the discovery subsystem?
 ## syntax of the operation to get a `static-provider` resource of the `discovery` subsystem
 Can you get all the static-provider resource of the discovery subsystem?
 Can you get all the static-provider resource of the discovery subsystems?